gdunlop/budget-boating/_posts/2020-05-04-Getting-started.markdown

 A few of my personal favourites:-

 ### [Dangar Marine](https://www.youtube.com/user/DangarMarine)
 Loads of videos from 'Dangar Stu' based on Dangar Island on the Hawksbury River north of Sydney.
 He covers maintenance, handling, ropework and lots more.
-This is a treasure trove for the budget boater, especially everything on 2-strokes.
+This is a treasure trove for the budget boater covering a lot of outboard engine troubleshooting and maintenance.

 You can [become a patron of Dangar Marine](https://www.patreon.com/dangarmarine) to get insider access to existing and upcoming content.